-Interventions we offer in school would include: Talk Boost (Early years and KS1), Word Aware, Elklan speech and language activities, Read Write Inc phonics, precision teaching for reading, guided reading groups, Thrive approach activities and strategies, fine and gross motor skills activities and extra maths in small groups.
-Two members of staff are trained Thrive approach practitioners with another member of staff undertaking Early Years Thrive training this year.
-Another member of staff will be training as an Emotional Literacy Support Assistant.
-All staff have had online training around supporting children with ASD as well as supporting mental health.
+Interventions we offer in school would include: Talk Boost (Early years and KS1), Word Aware, Elklan speech and language activities, Read Write Inc phonics, precision teaching for reading, guided reading groups, Thrive approach activities and strategies, Emotional literacy support (small group and 1:1) through ELSA, fine and gross motor skills activities and extra maths in small groups.
+Two members of staff are trained Thrive approach practitioners.
+Another member of staff is trained as an Emotional Literacy Support Assistant (ELSA).
+All staff have had online training around supporting children with ASD and ADHD as well as supporting mental health.
+Further training on supporting children with giftedness to meet their potential is underway.
+The headteacher has completed the Senior Mental Health Lead training and is also developing work on tackling anxiety to support each child's experience of school and learning.

-Policy reviewed and updated Summer 2022
+Policy reviewed and updated Summer 2023